|1||Koszalin, Greater Poland|

 |7||Strzegom, Lower Silesia|

 |Air pollution level||Air quality index||Main pollutant|

-PM2.5 concentration in Krakow air is currently 1 times above WHO exposure recommendation
+PM2.5 concentration in Krakow air is currently 0 times above the WHO annual air quality guideline value

 Good 39 US AQI